krirohini/CarRental/README.md

    We have a list of cars in a json format file.

-    An example of the response is:
+   An example of the car object is:
      "Car" : {
      		"make": "Audi",
 	  	"model": "A7",